-- You must submit your Request for Certification form and Advising Worksheet located in your portal.
+- You must submit your Request for Certification form.

 - You must inform the VA Certifying Official as soon as possible of any changes in your credit load, degree program, address, phone number, and email address.
 Failure to report change in credit load could result in overpayments by the VA which will be billed to the student.
 This may not be reflected for 3-4 months.
 You must let the VA Certifying Official know if you withdraw from a course, withdraw from school or stop attending.

 - Veterans in Chapter 30 (Montgomery GI Bill®) 1606 (Guard/Reserve) or 1607 (REAP) must check in with the VA on the last day of each month to get paid.
 You can do that at: 1-877-823-2378 OR http://www.gibill.va.gov/wave

 - For questions such as: “When will I receive my check?” or “How will changing my credit load change my monthly check?” call 1-888-442-4551 OR http://www.va.gov.